-While in general the parallel execution of ricc2 works similar to that of other parallized Turbomole modules (as e.g. dscf and grad), there are some important difference concerning in particular the handling of the large scratch files needed for RI-CC2 (or RI-MP2).
-As the parallel version dscf also the parallel version of ricc2 assumes that the program is started in a directory which is readable (and writable) on all compute nodes under the same path (e.g. a NFS directory).
+While in general the parallel execution of ricc2 works similar to that of other parallelized TURBOMOLE modules as e.g. dscf and grad, there are some important difference concerning in particular the handling of the large scratch files needed for RI-CC2 (or RI-MP2).
+As the parallel version dscf also the parallel version of ricc2 assumes that the program is started in a directory which is readable (and writeable) on all compute nodes under the same path (e.g. a NFS directory).
 The directory must contain all input files and will at the end of a calculation contain all output files.
-Large scratch files (e.g. for integral intermediates) will be placed under the path specified in the control file with \$tmpdir (see Section 15.2.13) which should point to a directory in a file system with a good performance.
-The parallel version of the ricc2 program can presently account for the following two situations:

-Clusters with single processor nodes and local disks: Specify in \$tmpdir a directory in the file system on the local disk.
-All large files will be places on the nodes in these file systems.
-(The local file system must have the same name on all nodes)
+Large scratch files (e.g. for integral intermediates) will be placed under the path specified in the control file with \$tmpdir (see Section 22.2.19) which should point to a directory in a file system with a good performance.
+All large files will be placed on the nodes in these file systems.
+(The local file system must have the same name on all nodes.)
+Note that at the end of a ricc2 run the scratch directories specified with \$tmpdir are not guaranteed to be empty.
+To avoid that they will fill your file system you should remove them after the ricc2 calculation is finished.